-Ontologies and their elements are identified using Internationalized Resource Identifiers (IRIs) [RFC3987]; thus, OWL 2 extends OWL 1, which uses Uniform Resource Identifiers (URIs).
-Each IRI must be absolute (i.e., not relative).
+Ontologies and their elements are identified using International Resource Identifiers (IRIs) [RFC3987]; thus, OWL 2 extends OWL 1, which uses Uniform Resource Identifiers (URIs).
+Each IRI must be absolute.
 In the structural specification, IRIs are represented by the IRI UML class.
 Two IRIs are structurally equivalent if and only if their string representations are identical.